TheAnalystAlp/Fake-News-Detection-Using-Text-Mining-Classification-Techniques-/README.md

 * BeautifulSoup
 * Machine Learning Algorithms

-# 9.Benefits to the Business World
+# 9.Benefits to the Business World-(If applied)

-By detecting fake news and comments, we aim to address real-world problems such as misinformation spread, brand reputation damage, market manipulation, and inefficient content moderation and fraudulent queries..
+By detecting fake news and comments, we aim to address real-world problems such as misinformation spread,brand reputation damage, market manipulation, and inefficient content moderation and fraudulent queries..

-* Protects Brand Reputation: Monitor reviews and social media to spot fake claims, enabling quick PR response.(review bombing)
+* Protects Brand Reputation: Monitors reviews and 	** **social media platforms** to detect fake claims and review bombing, enabling timely PR responses.
-* Content Moderation: Automatically flag suspicious posts on social platforms and e-commerce sites to curb misinformation and fraud.
+* Improves Content Moderation: Automatically flags suspicious or misleading posts on 	**social platforms** and 	** **e-commerce sites	** to reduce misinformation and fraud.
-* Financial Intelligence: Detect fake news in financial web-sites to influence stock prices and protect investors and analysts from market manipulation.
+* Enhances Financial Integrity: Detects fake news on 	**financial websites** that may manipulate stock prices, helping safeguard investors and analysts.
-* Media Verification: Support journalists and fact-checkers by pre-screening content for faster verification.
+* Supports Media Verification: Assists 	**journalists** and fact-checkers by pre-screening political statements for quicker and more accurate verification.
-* Customer Support: Identify fraudulent queries to streamline ticket handling and compliance checks.
+* Streamlines Customer Support: Identifies fraudulent or irrelevant queries early, optimizing 	**ticket handling processes** and ensuring regulatory compliance.

 Feel free to reach me at; Linkedin:www.linkedin.com/in/alp-tuna